ManiYang/ManiCard/docs/description_of_classes.md

 - Accesses persisted data.
 - Emits signals about data updates.
 - It can help propagate updates of common states among UI widgets.
-- In the future this class can be modified to support an undo/redo mechanism.

 ### `Services`